biopragmatics/bioregistry/README.md

 The code in this repository is licensed under the
 [MIT License](https://github.com/biopragmatics/bioregistry/blob/main/LICENSE).

+FAIRsharing data is redistributed under the CC BY 4.0 license.

 ### 📛 Badge

 If you use the Bioregistry in your code, support us by including our